-After being a bit neglected over the last few years, Epcot is about to see some big changes that will be a bit of a departure from its original vision.
+After being a bit neglected over the last few years, Epcot is in the middle of some big changes that will be a bit of a departure from its original vision.
 I picked it to be my first park guide in my series about Disney World for grown-ups because it’s historically been considered the non-kiddie park.
-I dispute that, as it was always my favorite as a kid, but I was also kind of a weirdo.
+I dispute that, as it was always my favorite as a kid, but I will admit that I was also kind of a weirdo.
 This is the place where you’ll see the most childless adults hanging around, so feel free to start here if you still feel awkward.
 Read on for my top tips about Epcot for adults.
 Don’t forget to check out my grown-up’s guide to all of Disney World here.

 I guess I have to start with this one.
 Any Disney fan over the age of 21 (sorry, even though you’re drinking in pavilions made to resemble other lands, the standard American drinking age still applies) has probably heard about drinking around the world.
 It’s a pretty simple concept: you head to World Showcase – that’s the part around the large lagoon at the back where all of the different countries are– and have a drink from each of the 11 pavilions.
 You’ll want to get an early start – most places open at 11 – to make sure you can pace yourself throughout the day.
 You don’t want to be the person who gets kicked out of Epcot because you’re falling over drunk.
 I highly recommend saving your last drink for just before Illuminations so you can enjoy it during the fireworks show.

 On any given visit, you’ll probably see at least a group or two of people with custom made t-shirts checking off countries as they make their way “around the world.”
 Come prepared to spend a lot.
-Buying eleven alcoholic beverages at Disney World prices will set you back around $100.
+Buying eleven alcoholic beverages at Disney World prices will set you back $100 or more.
 I’m not much for beer and wine, but I’d highly recommend the margaritas in Mexico and the Grey Goose slushie in France.

 I’ve been to more than a few theme parks over the years, and none of them come close to the dining at Epcot.
 This is the park for foodies, so make your dining reservations early.
-Each of the World Showcase pavilions has a restaurant (except for America – we just have a quick service place selling hot dogs and burgers, go figure) and there’s a highly-rated seafood place in the Seas pavilion.
+Each of the World Showcase pavilions has a restaurant (except for America – we just have a quick service place though that’s at least been upgraded to a BBQ restaurant) and there’s a highly-rated seafood place in the Seas pavilion.
 You can book your dining reservations up to six months in advance online or by calling the reservations line, and you’ll definitely want to do it early if you’re visiting in the busier seasons or want one of the more popular dining slots.

 My favorites include: